xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-2017.38  Nov 28, 2017
+2017.39  Nov 28, 2017
-   -- bug (dkulp) Fix some memory leaks when open/close sequences as well as switching show directories -- enh (dkulp) Import Superstar files onto a submodel -- bug (dkulp) Fix a render bug which could leave artefacts on models -- enh (keith) Begin to introduce output:startchannel and #universe:startchannel addressing into xSchedule.
+   -- bug (dkulp) Fix some memory leaks when open/close sequences as well as switching show directories -- enh (dkulp) Import Superstar files onto a submodel -- bug (dkulp) Fix a render bug which could leave artifacts on models -- enh (keith) Begin to introduce output:startchannel and #universe:startchannel addressing into xSchedule.
                   Initially in Matrices and Virtual matrices.
    -- enh (keith) Display window position details to xSchedule for video and image display.
 Allows simple